allaafaham/ticktock-plus/README.md

 ##### Content Requirements
 - Instructions on using the stopwatch, timer, and clock features.
 - Clear labels and instructions for input and buttons.
-- Statistics display for tracking correct/incorrect equations.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
   - Links to Clock, Timer, Stopwatch
 - **Hierarchy**:
-  - Clear and prominent placement of the input fields and operator buttons.
   - Theme settings prominently accessible for user customization.
+   - Clear and prominent placement of the input field and  buttons.

 ##### User Flow
 1. User lands on the home page → sees the digital clock.